KingJA/MagicMirror/README.md

 ```
 * Custom Shape

-You alos can customize your shape by extending the Mirror and overriding the method `getMirrorPath()`.
+You also can customize your shape by extending the Mirror and overriding the method `getMirrorPath()`.

 ## Changelog